Corbyn-Rasque/Game-Night/testing/curl_tests/v1_manual_test_results.md

-# Example Workflow

-## Tyler 'Ninja' Blevins as a gaming event host
+# Tyler 'Ninja' Blevins as a gaming event host

 Tyler 'Ninja' Blevins wants to go to a Fortnite tournament to scout the competition and confirm that he has world class skills.
 He first checks to see if there is any upcoming tournaments.(GET events/?active=upcoming&game=fortnite).
 He sees that there isn't any going on at the moment, so decides to make a new event and add a new category to our games list.